 To plan your star session, you can choose to enter a shutter time, or a new Rule, or to limit the star blur trail to X pixels long, or to limit it's size on the sensor to be X times the CoC diameter (relative to the normal DOF limit).

 The mm length of the elongated pixel trail is compared to standard Depth of Field CoC limit in mm, to judge how much it matters.
 The Depth of Field definition is an existing standard where the limit of 1x CoC diameter is the boundary where our eyes decide fuzzy instead of sharp enough (but it becomes much more evident at larger enlargements).
+A 24 megapixel sensor computes motion across 1x CoC mm as about 5 pixels of trail, regardless of crop factor or lens focal length (but is affected slightly by Aspect Ratio, and of course by megapixels).
 A trail length of a few pixels may not always be quite as bad as it may sound, but many pixels will be a problem.

-This 1.21x CoC might be 6 pixels, but it could be interpreted as being 21% worse than the Depth of Field that we begin to call blurred.
+This 1.21x CoC might be 6 pixels, but if the star is in focus, it could be interpreted as being 21% worse than the Depth of Field that we begin to call blurred.
 1x CoC is considered a maximum acceptable limit of sharpness, but 21% is not greatly more.
-500 / 24 mm lens = 20.8 seconds)
+(500 / 18 mm lens = 27.8 seconds)

 There's a chart summarizing how the rule affects these "changes" at the bottom of this page.